xd7fx/Create-a-web-page-to-display-stored-data-last-value-/README.md

 2. **Set up the MySQL database:**

-    - Create a database named `commands`.
+    - Open phpMyAdmin and create a database named `commands`.
     - Create a table named `commands` with the following structure:

     ```sql